sitrox/workhorse/README.md

 See [code documentation](http://www.rubydoc.info/github/sitrox/workhorse/Workhorse%2FWorker:initialize)
 for more information on the arguments.
-All arguments passed to `start_and_wait` are passed to the initialize.
-All arguments passed to `start_and_wait` are in turn passed to the initializer of `Workhorse::Worker`.
+All arguments passed to `start_and_wait` are passed to the initializer of `Workhorse::Worker`.

 ### Start workers using a daemon script